Tetrabutylammonium chloride

-Tetrabutylammonium chloride is the organic compound with the formula [(CH3CH2CH2CH2)4N]+Cl−, often abbreviated as [Bu4N]Cl, where Bu stands for n-butyl.
-A white water-soluble solid, it is a quaternary ammonium salt of chloride.
+Tetrabutylammonium chloride is the organic compound with the chemical formula [(CH3CH2CH2CH2)4N]Cl, often abbreviated as [Bu4N]Cl, where Bu stands for n-butyl.
+It is a white crystalline solid.
+It is soluble in water.
+It is a quaternary ammonium salt.
+It consists of tetrabutylammonium cations [(CH3CH2CH2CH2)4N]+ and chloride anions Cl-.

-It sees use as a phase-transfer catalyst, although it is less popular that the corresponding bromine salt TBAC.
+It sees use as a phase-transfer catalyst, although it is less popular that the corresponding bromine salt TBAB.
 It can also undergo salt metathesis reactions to form a variety of other tetrabutylammonium salts.
 Often tetrabutylammonium bromide is preferred as a source of tetrabutylammonium because it is less hygroscopic than the chloride.